 The upside to this is that paralegals often take up an unofficial “specialization”, such as immigration law, human rights, and so on since they focus on the same specialization as the lawyer they work for.

 4. Legal Researcher

-Work of legal researchers happen weeks before the actual litigation process in the courtroom.
-The legal research is what help attorneys tie evidence presented to past cases and existing laws.
+Legal research is what helps attorneys tie evidence presented to past cases and existing laws.